julian-molina/Documentation/pages/suite/suite-step-8.md

 toc: false
 ---

-The charting space is mostly visual in nature, thus, we recommend watching the corresponding video in the series to get acquainted with it quickly.
-If you prefer to engage illustrated written content, the [charting space pages](suite-fundamental-charting-space-concepts.html) provide plenty.
+The charting space is mostly visual, thus, we recommend watching the corresponding video in the series to get acquainted with it quickly.
+If you prefer to engage with illustrated written content instead, the [charting space pages](suite-fundamental-charting-space-concepts.html) provide plenty.

 ## Step 8 in a Video Tutorial